cscart/docs/user_guide/look_and_feel/layouts/blocks/block_types_properties.rst

 	:widths: 15 35

 	*   -   Description
-	    -   One or more banners that were created in section Marketing → Banners.
+	    -   One or more banners that were created in section **Marketing → Banners**.
 	*   -   Related add-ons
 	    -   `Banners Management <http://docs.cs-cart.com/4.3.x/user_guide/addons/banners_management/index.html>`_
 	*   -   Templates